adamgoossens/vsphere-metal/README.md

 13. Mirror the target openshift release into this registry.
 14. Generate an `install-config-content-sources.yaml` and `imagecontentsourcepolicy.yaml` for disconnected deployments.
 15. Dump a collection of needed detail to the screen.

+## What can go wrong?

+### Equinix provisioning fails due to not enough capacity

+Sometimes there's just not enough capacity in a facility, contrary to what the API says.
+Deprovision and try again with a different facility.

+### Equinix provisioning fails due to a timeout error

+This happens occasionally, and always when provisioning ESXi.
+The ESXi server never finishes and Equinix's API kills the provisioning.
+Unfortunately there's no way back here - deprovision the environment and start again.

+### Provisioning starts, but I can't see the 'esx01' server in my Equinix server list?

+Brace yourself for a failure - once again, there's not enough capacity for the ESXi host.
+Let the playbook fail, then deprovision and start again with a different facility.